OctopusDeploy/docs/docs/octopus-cloud/data.md

 ## Importing data

-Due to some key differences between the self-hosted and cloud configurations, it currently **isn't** possible to use the existing [Migration API](/docs/octopus-rest-api/migration-api/index.md).
+Due to some key differences between the self-hosted and cloud configurations, it currently **isn't** possible to use the existing [Migration API](/docs/octopus-rest-api/migration-api/index.md) to import data.
 If you are migrating from an existing self-hosted instance please see [migrating from self-hosted to Octopus Cloud](/docs/octopus-cloud/migrations.md).

 ## Exporting your data